braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_engage.md

 ---

-# Segment Personas
+# Segment Engage

 > [Segment](https://segment.com) is a customer data platform that helps you collect, clean, and activate your customer data.
-This article will give an overview of the connection between [Braze and Segment Personas](https://segment.com/docs/destinations/braze/#personas), as well as describe requirements and processes for proper implementation and usage.
+This article will give an overview of the connection between [Braze and Segment Engage](https://segment.com/docs/destinations/braze/#Engage), as well as describe requirements and processes for proper implementation and usage.

-The Braze and Segment integration allows you to use [Personas](https://segment.com/docs/personas/), Segment's built-in audience builder, to create segments of users based on data you have already collected across various sources.
+The Braze and Segment integration allows you to use [Engage](https://segment.com/docs/engage/), Segment's built-in audience builder, to create segments of users based on data you have already collected across various sources.
 These users will then be assigned [custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) or [custom events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-events) that can be used to create Braze segments to use in campaign and Canvas retargeting.

 ## Prerequisites